nephio-project/docs/content/en/docs/guides/install-guides/_index.md

 ---
 title: Nephio installation guides
 description: >
-  Guides for installing Nephio in different environments
+  The following sections take you through the installation of Nephio in different environments.
 weight: 1
 ---